Andor Toth: Career

 Toth was associate concertmaster of the Cleveland Orchestra under George Szell and concertmaster Josef Gingold.
 He was Associate Conductor of the Houston Symphony under Efrem Kurtz and Ferenc Fricsay before joining the Oberlin faculty in 1955.
 In 1955, Toth formed the Oberlin String Quartet with violinist Matthew Raimondi, violist William Berman, and cellist John Frazer.
 In 1957, violinist John Dalley (second violinist in the Guarneri Quartet), and cellist Peter Howard (for many years principal cellist in the Saint Paul Chamber Orchestra) joined the Quartet.
-In Summer 1958 the Oberlin String Quartet won fourth prize in the Concours International de Quatuor, sponsored by H.M.
-Queen Elizabeth Music Competition, in Liege, Belgium.
+In Summer 1958 the Oberlin String Quartet won fourth prize in the Concours International de Quatuor, sponsored by Queen Elizabeth Music Competition, in Liege, Belgium.

-In 1963 Toth joined the Alma Trio with pianist Adolph Baller and cellist Gabor Rejto, following the death of violinist Maurice Wilk.
+In 1963, Toth joined the Alma Trio with pianist Adolph Baller and cellist Gabor Rejto, following the death of violinist Maurice Wilk.
 After the retirement of Adolph Baller, William Corbett Jones became the pianist.
 Toth remained with the Alma Trio until 1976 when it disbanded.

 Toth founded the New Hungarian Quartet in 1972 with Richard Young, violin; Denes Koromzay, viola (1913–2001), formerly violist in the Hungarian Quartet; and Andor Toth, Jr., cello (1948–2002), formerly principal cellist of the San Francisco Symphony under conductor Josef Krips.
 All members were faculty at the Oberlin Conservatory.
 From 1975 until 1979 the quartet was the first faculty quartet-in-residence at the Taos School of Music in Taos, New Mexico.

 In 1984, Toth founded the Stanford String Quartet with cellist Stephen Harrison, violinist Mayumi Ohira, and violist Don Ehrlich.
 The quartet performed internationally until his retirement from Stanford in 1989.

 In the summer of 1992, Toth toured Europe playing first violin with another Hungarian string quartet, the Takács Quartet.